 3. Do I Need to Pay Quarterly Taxes?

 First year?
 Probably not.
-But after that, yes.
+But after that, probably yes.

 If you owe $1,000 or more per quarter, the IRS expects you to pay quarterly estimated taxes.

-If you skip them, you’ll owe a small penalty — usually under $100 — but if you habitually underpay, those fees add up fast.
+If you skip them, you’ll owe a small penalty — usually under $100 per quarter — but if you habitually underpay, those fees might add up fast.

-If you know you struggle to save, you can send $1,000/quarter straight to the IRS so you’re not tempted to spend it elsewhere.
+If you know you struggle to save for your taxes, you might also want to send $1,000/quarter straight to the IRS so you’re not tempted to spend it elsewhere.

 4. What If I Can’t Pay My Taxes in Full?

-Don’t panic — the IRS has payment plans.
+Don’t panic — the IRS offers payment plans.

 - Short-term plan: Pay in 90–180 days — no interest.